 During the year the Group Auditor (South West Audit Partnership) brought a number of control issues to the attention of the Council's Corporate Governance Committee.
-The opinion of the Internal Auditors was that the control environment was "reasonable" in 2013/2014.
+The opinion of the Internal Auditors was that the control environment was "reasonable" in 2013/14.

-High priority recommendations were made in the following areas from audits during 2013/2014 - these continue to be included on the council's action plan for 2014/2015:
+High priority recommendations were made in the following areas from audits during 2013/14 - these continue to be included on the council's action plan for 2014/15:

-- Strengthening of contractual arrangements - Creditors purchase ordering and new creditor authorisation processes - Equality & Diversity compliance with requirements and duties - Fraud improve awareness of Corporate Counter Fraud and Corruption policy and strategy - Information governance introduce a confidentiality Code of Practice
+- Strengthening of contractual arrangements - Creditors purchase ordering and new creditor authorisation processes - Equality & Diversity compliance with requirements and duties - Fraud improve awareness of Corporate Counter Fraud & Corruption policy & strategy - Information governance introduce a confidentiality code of practice - Business Continuity Planning (to be confirmed)